Sujal3013/IRIS-CLASSIFICATION-WITH-FLASK-SERVER/README.md

-# End to End Iris flower classification
+# Iris flower classification using Flask